-We assume the errors are non-correlated and normally distributed.
+We assume the errors are non-correlated and normally distributed (the specified parameters of these errors are listed in Table 2).
 The assumed shape of the distribution is the choice of the analyst and can be accounted for in the final likelihood; i.e. the joint likelihood can be parameterized for different distributional assumptions, however, an assumption must be made.